loechel/praesentationen/plone-and-python-community.rst

 :data-x: r-1000
 :data-y: 2000

-Plone is not hip, anymore
+Plone is not hip anymore

 ----